jawira/skeleton/README.md

 Usage
 -----

-1. Run executable:
+1. Run the executable:

     ```bash
     $ vendor/bin/jawira-skeleton
     ```

-2. Select files you want to create with _space_ and start copying with _enter_.
+2. Select the files you want to create with `␣` (space key).

+3. Start copying with selected files with `⏎` (enter key).

 Skeleton files
 --------------